guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

 **TA-nmon: (optional)**

-The TA-nmon is a tar.gz archive located in the "resources" of the core Application

-It must be uncompressed and installed in the Master Node in $SPLUNK_HOME/etc/master_apps/ (where $SPLUNK_HOME refers to the root directory of your Splunk installation)
+The TA-nmon tgz archive must be uncompressed and installed in the Master Node in $SPLUNK_HOME/etc/master_apps/ (where $SPLUNK_HOME refers to the root directory of your Splunk installation)

 ::

     cd /opt/splunk/etc/apps

-    tar -xvzf /tmp/nmon/resources/TA-nmon_*.tar.gz
+    tar -xvzf <YOUR PATH>/TA-nmon_*.tar.gz

 **PA-nmon_light:**

-The PA-nmon_light is a tar.gz archive located in the "resources" of the core Application

-It must be uncompressed and installed in the Master Node in $SPLUNK_HOME/etc/master_apps/ (where $SPLUNK_HOME refers to the root directory of your Splunk installation)
+The PA-nmon_light tgz archive must be uncompressed and installed in the Master Node in $SPLUNK_HOME/etc/master_apps/ (where $SPLUNK_HOME refers to the root directory of your Splunk installation)

 ::

     cd /opt/splunk/etc/apps

-    tar -xvzf /tmp/nmon/resources/PA-nmon_light_*.tar.gz
+    tar -xvzf <YOUR PATH>/PA-nmon_light_*.tar.gz

 **Restart the indexer:**